Broccoli Beef is one of my favorite Chinese dishes to make at home. So good, you’ll never order takeout again!

 Start the dish with that little bit of prep work I mentioned.
 First, thinly slice 3/4lb flank steak against the grain.
-I told you a couple weeks ago that flank steak is a pretty legit cut of beef in terms of tenderness (very), time it takes to cook (none), and price (relatively inexpensive).
+Flank steak is a pretty legit cut of beef in terms of tenderness (very), time it takes to cook (none), and price (relatively inexpensive).
 It’s also lower in fat than other cuts of beef, which makes it a great choice for Ben and me.

 Place the slices in a plastic ziplock bag, add a mixture of cornstarch, mirin, and soy sauce, then mix it all around and let the beef marinate on the countertop for 10 minutes.
 FYI – mirin is a Japanese cooking wine that you should be able to find in most major grocery stores.
 Alternatively, you could use a little sherry in its place.

 While the beef is marinating, steam 4 cups fresh broccoli for a couple minutes until it’s crisp-tender.
-Don’t overcook the broccoli (unless you really like mushy broccoli, which I actually do, just not in stir fry, anyway…) as it will cook a bit more later in the program.
+Don’t overcook the broccoli (unless you really like mushy broccoli, which I actually do, just not in stir fry) as it will cook a bit more later in the program.

 Next create the sauce for the Broccoli Beef by combining mirin, soy sauce, chicken broth and oyster sauce together in a bowl.